steven0lisa/mcp-excel-db/README.md

 - No subqueries
 - No HAVING clauses
 - No UNION operations
-- Maximum 10,000 rows per worksheet for performance
+- Each query requires specifying the file path (no persistent file loading)
+- For large files (>5MB), row counts are estimated using sampling for performance

 ## 🏗️ Development